Fillan, Norway

-Fillan is the administrative centre of Hitra municipality in Trøndelag county, Norway.
+Fillan is the administrative centre of Hitra Municipality in Trøndelag county, Norway.
 The village is located on the northeastern side of the island of Hitra, about 5 km south of the village of Ansnes.
 The island of Fjellværsøya lies about 3 km to the northeast, across the Fillfjorden.

-The 1.18 km2 village has a population (2018) of 1,058 and a population density of 1176 PD/km2.
+The 1.18 km2 village has a population (2024) of 1,388 and a population density of 1176 PD/km2.

+History

-The village was the administrative centre of the old municipality of Fillan that existed from 1886 until 1964.
-Fillan Church is located in the village.
+The village was the administrative centre of the old Fillan Municipality which existed from 1886 until 1964.

+One of two branches of Guri Kunna Upper Secondary School in the village as is Fillan Church (built in 1789).